briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 We have updated the manuscript to clarify this point.
 In the instance noted by the reviewer, types are no longer described as having fixed.

+**TODO (BDC): Line numbers**

 > Line 265.
 Without qualification this sentence might be overstating things a bit!

 This statement was indeed overgeneralized and failed to place our results in the proper context.
-We have appended an additional sentence that clarifies that negative niche construction is an important factor in the maintenance of cooperation by the Hankshaw Effect and that it does so by creating adaptive opportunities on which cooperation can hitchhike.
+We have appended an additional sentence that clarifies that negative niche construction is an important factor in the maintenance of cooperation by the Hankshaw effect and that it does so by creating adaptive opportunities on which cooperation can hitchhike.

+**TODO (BDC): Line numbers**

 > Line 271 and others.
 At times the term 'population' used rather than subpopulation or metapopulation.
 This should be specified each time.

 This is a distinction that we have given much consideration.
 For this manuscript, we chose to use *population* to refer to a collection of independent *subpopulations*.
 This is instead of referring to a collection of *populations* as a *metapopulation*.
 We have checked several additional times to make sure our usage is consistent throughout the manuscript.
 In addition, there were a few places, such as the sentence referred to here, where the distinction was not immediately clear.
 We have edited these instances to be more explicit.

+**TODO (BDC): Line numbers**

 > A concluding paragraph that discusses the topic more generally might be more fitting than ending on a discussion of host-symbiont interactions.